Catalyzing Clinical Diagnostic Pipelines Through Volumetric Medical Image Segmentation Using Deep Neural Networks: Past, Present, & Future: Neural Network Overview

-He at al. \cite{He2016} proposed a solution to this problem by reframing the learning process of each hierarchy of the neural network as explicitly learning the residual function between itself and input from the previous level through the use of residual blocks: logical units of computation consisting of one or more layers of the neural network designed to directly learn the residual function of a previous layer rather than assuming it is learned implicitly.

-This is accomplished via ``skip connections'' which add the activations of a hidden layer in the neural network with the linear outputs of a layer further downstream (see Figure \ref{fig:resblock}) \cite{He2016}.
-The main idea being that, if no further useful higher-level features can be learned at a given residual block, the skip connection will allow it to simply learn the identity function, rendering performance no worse than if the block simply had been excluded from the network.
+He at al. \cite{He2016} proposed a solution to this problem by reframing the learning process as explicit layer-wise learning of the residual function between a layer and output from an upstream layer.
+Concretely, they propose the idea of \textit{residual blocks}, or logical computational units consisting of one or more layers of the neural network which directly learn the residual function of a previous layer (rather than assuming it is learned implicitly) via ``skip connections'' which add the output of a hidden layer's activations with the linear outputs of another layer further downstream (see Figure \ref{fig:resblock}) \cite{He2016}.
+At a high level, the implication of this topological modification is that the skip connection allows a residual block to simply learn the identity function if no useful higher-level features can be learned at that block, rendering accuracy no worse than if the block simply had been excluded from the network.

-Indeed, the authors found this to be an effective way to stabilize training for very deep networks, allowing for instantiations of arbitrarily large networks which not only avoid the previously common performance degradation phenomenon, but actually exhibit improved performance, doing so in the absence of strong regularization schemes.
-This has been a major boon to the deep learning community and many modern neural network architectures leverage residual learning to some degree.
+Indeed, the authors found this to be an effective way to stabilize training for very deep networks, leading to improved performance while also obviating the need for strong regularization schemes.
+This has been a major boon to the deep learning community with most modern neural network architectures leveraging residual learning to some degree.